accessibilitywars/zaw2/content/pages/roadmap.md

 	- if anything else no keybind
 - [ ] Method to extract builds from GW2 API
 - [ ] Mechanism to submit builds?
+	- maybe just a template?

 ## Long term

-- [ ] don't use armory, and have a static builder
+- [ ] don't use armory-embeds, and have a static builder